Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Preliminaries

 \section{Preliminaries}

-Given an undirected graph $G = (V, E)$, each vertex $v \in V$ has access to an adjacency list of its current neighbors.
-We let $d_v$ denote the degree of $v$ or the size of $v$'s adjacency list.
-We assume that each vertex can distinguish its neighbors via unique IDs assigned to each neighbor.
+Given an undirected graph $G = (V, E)$, which represents a distributed network, each vertex $v \in V$ has access to an adjacency list of its current neighbors.
+We let $deg(v)$ denote the degree of $v$ or the size of $v$'s adjacency list.
+As commonly assumed, each vertex can distinguish its neighbors via unique IDs assigned to each vertex.

-The graph is empty in the beginning of the algorithm.
-Provided an edge update which may be an edge insertion or deletion, all vertices incident to the edge update \emph{wake up} and can choose to send messages to their neighbors and perform actions.
-All vertices remain asleep and do not perform actions unless they are woken up by an edge update incident to them or they receive a message from another vertex.

-We assume communication occurs synchronously, meaning that all vertices (which are awake) know when a round of communication starts and ends.
-Specifically in our setting, each vertex which is adjacent to an edge update or receives a message from another vertex in the previous round, wakes up at the beginning of the current round and sends at most one message to each of its neighbors and receives at most one message from each of its neighbors, simultaneously, before the end of the round.
-Notably, a vertex does \emph{not} receive messages from its neighbors before it sends its own messages to its neighbors.
-Thus, a vertex cannot respond to messages it received in the same round; it must respond to such messages in the next round.

-All algorithms in this paper are performed in the \congest model; thus, each message that a vertex sends has at most $O(\log n)$ bits.

-Finally, all message and round complexities in this paper are first analyzed with respect to the \emph{maximum number of edges}, denoted by $\mmax$, that exist in the graph at any point after the first update to the graph, and later analyzed with respect to the \emph{average number of edges}, denoted by $\mavg$, in the graph over all the updates.
+Following standard convention in dynamic graph algorithms, the graph is empty at the outset, and there is a single edge update per step.
+As mentioned, we consider the local wakeup model where, following an edge update (insertion or deletion), only the two endpoints incident to that edge \emph{wake up} and may initiate an update procedure.
+Any other vertex remains asleep until receiving a message from a neighbor, at which stage it can start participating in the update procedure (by exchanging messages with its neighbors and performing other actions).
+Computation proceeds in synchronous rounds; thus all vertices (those which are awake) know when a round of communication starts and ends, and a vertex cannot respond to messages it received in the same round - it can do so in the next round.
+Our algorithms operate in the \congest model so messages have size $O(\log n)$ bits.

+In addition to considering worst-case rounds and messages per update, in this paper, we also consider \emph{amortized round complexity} (or {\em amortized update time}) and \emph{amortized message complexity}, which bound the \emph{average} number of communication rounds and $O(\log n)$-bit messages sent, respectively, needed to update the solution per edge update, over a \emph{worst-case} sequence of updates.
+In contrast to the static setting, the amortized message complexity of distributed tasks could be sublinear in the graph size, which makes it natural to optimize both measures of amortized round and message complexities rather than just the former.

+We consider three different notions of number of edges in the graph: $m_{max}$, $\mavg$ and $m_{cur}$. $\mmax$ is the maximum number of edges in the graph over all updates in the update sequence. $\mavg$ is the average number of updates in the graph over the update sequence.
+Finally, $\mcur$ is the current number of edges in the graph after the most recent update.
+When the particular definition being used is obvious from context, we simply use $m$.